 Emily is a 20something professional writer and editor based in Austin, Texas.
 She’s a travel junkie who runs the blog Maiden Voyage in her spare time.
 You can find her on Twitter at @TheMaidenVoyage.
 Target = Danger Zone.
 Ringing in 2012 in Niagara.
 Press Releases, Sponsors, Web Design & More!
 The past week has been mental!

 Christmas, Boxing Day, New Years Eve…Plus the in-between days when I was struggling to write articles that are due, work on Mongol Rally things, hang-out with family and celebrate with friends.
 I’m not complaining though, after weeks of family only time, I was more than happy to escape and spend a long weekend in Niagara Falls.
 Which may explain why it’s 3:00 p.m. on Monday afternoon and I am just barely starting to write this post.
 Snoqualmie Falls.
 Snoqualmie Falls • Washington State, USA I was introduced to Snoqualmie Falls by Peter West Carey during a trip to Seattle.
 Peter had offered to take me hiking, which I managed to survive with little complaint, and then drove me out to Snoqualmie Falls.
+Although there was construction at the top of the falls, I was still blown away by them.

+I love waterfalls.
 Breaking Down Brick Walls.
 Making the decision to fly to Canada for the holidays was a hard one.
 In some ways I worried about letting my readers down.
 I wasn’t ‘traveling’ constantly as others were and some of my original plans changed after I made the choice to travel along the Silk Road, solo.
 I’m really good a building brick walls.
 Within weeks of arriving in Canada my brain started to over-think just about everything.
 Breaking Down Brick Walls.
 Lip Dub Around the World 2.
 Brooklyn Globe-Trotters Make Travel Mag for the “Young, Sexy and Broke.”
 Jesse A. Ward for News Freddie Pikovsky and Anna Starostinetskaya, Co-founders of Off Track Planet, a Brooklyn based travel website, which is expanding to a quarterly magazine which is expanding to over 300 retail stores.